hyperledger/indy-hipe/text/0003-did-comm/README.md

 That's it.

 Well, mostly.
-The description is pretty good, if you squint, but it does not fit all A2A interactions:
+The description is pretty good, if you squint, but it does not fit all DIDComm interactions:

-* A2A doesn't always involve turn-taking and request-response.
+* DIDComm doesn't always involve turn-taking and request-response.
-* A2A interactions can involve more than 2 parties, and the parties are not always individuals.
+* DIDComm interactions can involve more than 2 parties, and the parties are not always individuals.
-* A2A may include formats other than JSON.
+* DIDComm may include formats other than JSON.

-Before we provide more details, let's explore what drives the design of A2A.
+Before we provide more details, let's explore what drives the design of DIDComm.

 #### Goals and Ramifications

-The A2A design attempts to be:
+The DIDComm design attempts to be:

 1. __Secure__
 2. __Private__